dariasmyr/ts-template/README.md

-# TS Template - TypeScript Project Template❤️️🍦🌸
+# TS Template - TypeScript Project Template❤️️🍉🌸
 TS Template is a TypeScript project template that provides a solid foundation for building TypeScript applications.
 It comes with a set of useful scripts, configurations, and development tools to streamline your development process.

 ## Features